Talk: Introduction into Go Profiling: Tools

 0.2s 6.67% 83.33% 0.3s 10.00% encoding/json.Unmarshal

-Memory profiles show allocations, not current usage.
-For current memory usage:
+Heap profiles show allocations, not current usage.
+To see current memory:

 curl http://localhost:6060/debug/pprof/heap > heap.prof